BOM (Bill of Materials)

 - Add the sub-assembly articles to the BOM of the product.

-- Must not be configured as a procured item ("This is a procured item: No").
+- and is not be configured as a procured item ("This is a procured item: No"),

 Bill of materials revisions:

 - One product can have several alternative bills of materials.
 During production scheduling, it is possible to choose the BOM.

 - It is possible to track changes to a specific BOM using the Version Control System functionality.